spacemeshos/quicksync-rs/README.md

 1. Download the latest release of `quicksync-windows-vX.X.X.zip` from the GitHub releases section.
 2. Extract `quicksync.exe` from the zip file downloaded in step 1.
-3. Move `quicksync.exe` to your Spacemesh folder.
-By default, this folder is located at: `C:\Users\{USERNAME}\AppData\Roaming\Spacemesh`.
+3. Move `quicksync.exe` to your `spacemesh` folder.
+By default, this folder is located at: `C:\Users\{USERNAME}\spacemesh`.
-4. If you see a `state.sql` file in your node data folder (located inside the `Spacemesh` directory and named `node-data` by default), delete it.
+4. If you see a `state.sql` file in your node data folder (located inside the `spacemesh` directory and named `node-data` by default), delete it.
 Otherwise, continue to step 5.
-5. Open a Windows Powershell terminal in the `Spacemesh` directory.
+5. Open a Windows Powershell terminal in the `spacemesh` directory where the `quicksync.exe` file is.
 You can do this by holding the "shift" key, right-clicking, and selecting the "Open Powershell here" option.
 6. Inside the Powershell, type `.\quicksync.exe --help` and press enter.
 This will show you the available options.
 7. We want to download the state database.
 Type `.\quicksync.exe download --node-data .\node-data`.
 Here, `.\node-data` is the path to the node data folder.
 8. Wait for the process to complete.
 The `quicksync-rs` utility will download, unzip, and verify the downloaded state.